Your Child's Path

 A Road Map to Your Child’s Future

 I got my first pair of evening slippers when I was three, a birthday gift from my six-year-old sister.
 They were sparkly gold plastic high-heeled mules, with little pink poofs on the toes.
 I’d sashay around the living room in them, listening to the click of the plastic, feeling glamorous.
 I liked to wear them to nursery school, along with a large black leather purse I dragged around with me.
-It had first belonged to an elderly relative and contained lots of things I might need during the day: lipstick, candy, pencils, stuffed animals,...see more
+It had first belonged to an elderly relative and contained lots of things I might need during the day: lipstick, candy, pencils, stuffed animals, Scotch tape, and... see more